 \subsubsection{Configuration}

-\textbf{All experiments are implemented on two NVIDIA GeForce RTX 3080Ti GPUs with Intel(R) Xeon(R) Gold 6226R CPUs.} For fair comparison, we conduct the maximum training epoch as 100 with a mini-batch size of 8.
+{All experiments are implemented on two NVIDIA GeForce RTX 3090 GPUs with Intel(R) Xeon(R) Gold 6226R CPUs.
+We conduct 120 training epochs with the Vimeo-90K Septuplet~\cite{xue2019video} dataset and 30 fine-tuning epochs on BVI-DVC~\cite{ma2021bvi} dataset with a mini-batch size of 8.
 AdaMax~\cite{kingma2015adam} is the optimizer with $\beta_1=0.9$ and $\beta_2=0.999$.
-The learning rate is set as $1e^{-3}$ to $6.25e^{-5}$ by half decay every 20 epochs.
-The $\lambda_{vgg}$ and $\lambda_d$ are set to 0.005 and 0.01, respectively.
+The learning rate is set as $1e^{-3}$ to $1.5e^{-5}$ by half decay every 20 epochs.} $\lambda_{vgg}$ and $\lambda_d$ are set to 0.005 and 0.01, respectively.